owncast/owncast.github.io/docs/configuration/website.md

 <img src="/docs/img/admin-website-general.png" alt="The General settings page in the admin, with fields for the instance name, description, logo, tags, social links, and custom page content" width="65%" />

-### Name and description
+### Name and About

-By setting your name, description and logo you can quickly update the contents of the website to reflect your stream.
+By setting your name, About text and logo you can quickly update the contents of the website to reflect your stream.
+The **Name** field accepts up to 255 characters.
+The **About** field is a short blurb, up to 500 characters, about you, your server, or what your stream is about.

+### Server URL

+The full public URL of your server, for example `https://owncast.mysite.com`.
+You must set it before you can enable the [Owncast Directory](/docs/directory/) listing or any of the [live stream notifications](/docs/configuration/notifications/).

+### Offline Message

+An optional message, up to 2500 characters, shown to visitors when you're not streaming.
+Markdown is supported.

+### Logo

+Upload your logo as a PNG, JPEG or GIF up to 2 MB.
+A square image of at least 256x256 works best.
+SVGs are discouraged as they can't be displayed on all social media platforms.

+### Favicon

+Upload a custom favicon in PNG or ICO format, up to 200 KB.
+It appears in browser tabs and bookmarks.

 ### Tags